kieraneglin/Thumper-Blocks/README.md

 - Triple-Decky's filament tags will fit in Thumper
 - Removes the need for standalone bearing blocks by integrating bearings into filament blocks
 - The general look, feel, and assembly is very similar to Triple-Decky

+## Which Block?

+### Thicker

+- The official block of the ERCF v2 spec
+- Has width compatibility with Triple-Decky so accessories (such as the ERCP filament buffer) will fit
+- **Use this if you're using ERCF v2 hardware OR you want to upgrade a v1 to an offical v2 but you don't mind losing a filament block**

+### Thinner

+- 1.75mm thinner per-block than the Thicker model
+- Does not remove a block when using ERCF v1 hardware
+- Does not conform to the ERCF v2 spec - the filament bypass and some accessories will not fit
+- **Use this if you're on ERCF v1 hardware and you don't want to lose a filament block**

 ## BOM